redis/redis-doc/topics/modules-api-ref.md

     * `REDISMODULE_SUBEVENT_EVENTLOOP_BEFORE_SLEEP`
     * `REDISMODULE_SUBEVENT_EVENTLOOP_AFTER_SLEEP`

+* `RedisModule_Event_Config`

+    Called when a configuration event happens
+    The following sub events are available:

+    * `REDISMODULE_SUBEVENT_CONFIG_CHANGE`

+    The data pointer can be casted to a RedisModuleConfigChange structure with the following fields:

+        const char **config_names; // An array of C string pointers containing the
+                                   // name of each modified configuration item uint32_t num_changes;      // The number of elements in the config_names array

 The function returns `REDISMODULE_OK` if the module was successfully subscribed for the specified event.
 If the API is called from a wrong context or unsupported event is given then `REDISMODULE_ERR` is returned.